Your Guide to Understanding the Retail Order Fulfilment Process

 5. Shipping orders

 Now it’s time to ship your orders.
 Note: You’ll want to pay attention to the ship date and promised delivery date or estimated timeline.
-If your online store’s shipping policy is to ship orders the same day (e.g., for all orders placed before noon your time), then you’ll want to make sure you honor those promises.
+If your online store’s shipping policy is to ship orders the same day (e.g., for all orders placed before [insert cutoff time]), then you’ll want to make sure you honor those promises.

 6. Returns processing